LinkedInAttic/venus.js/docs/source/reference/config_files.rst

   {
     default: {
-      library: 'mocha'
+      library: 'mocha',
+      environment: 'ghost'
+    }
+    libraries: {
+      mocha: {
+        includes: [
+          ...
+        ]
+      }
     },
-    libraries: {},
-    environments: {},
+    environments: {
+      ghost: {
+        ...
+      }
+    },
     basePaths: {},
     includes: {},
     binaries: {}
   }

-Now the above example where we used @venus-include to import our mocha files could look like this (excludes `@venus-include mocha`):
+In the above example, all of the test using this config would assume that you wanted to include the "mocha" library includes, and "ghost" as your default environment.

 ::